dougy147/mcbash/README.md

 By default, MACs are pseudo-randomly generated and checked.
 If you want to screen sequentially, use `--range`.
 This option allows you to specify lower and upper bounds.

-ℹ  When screening sequentially, `mcbash` creates a checkpoint file, storing last checked MAC.
+When screening sequentially, `mcbash` creates a checkpoint file, storing last checked MAC.
 You can specify `--no-checkpoint` to bypass that (i.e. no checkpoint will be saved).

 The use of a proxy and credentials is supported thanks to `curl`.